Skip to Content

 How to apply for MRVP assistance?

-There are no application forms online to apply for rental assistance vouchers.
-You may inquire at the Local Housing Authority in the area you wish to reside to see if they have an open waiting list.
+You can apply for MRVP through Common Housing Application for Massachusetts Programs (CHAMP ). or you may inquire at the Local Housing Authority in the area you wish to reside to see if they have an open waiting list.

 Please use the Service Locator to find the Housing Authority closest to you or call the Rental Assistance Division at 617-573-1250.